PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-rc1.md

 {{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/9.1.0-rc.1" >}}See the changelog on GitHub{{< /cta >}}

 ## How to test PrestaShop 9.1 RC1

+{{% notice type="warning" %}}
+This is a pre-release version.
+Do not install it on a production shop.
+Test it in a dedicated staging or development environment only.
+{{% /notice %}}

 {{< cta "https://prestashop.com/versions" >}}Download PrestaShop 9.1 RC1{{< /cta >}}